Lokesh-Sampath/js-code/README.md

 # JS-code
-A code repo for js
+A code repo for Js which i have praticed